jzhobes/home-energy-dashboard/README.md

 > **Note:** The first run will take some time to download and parse all PDFs.
 Subsequent runs will be instant thanks to the local cache (`.bill_cache.json`).

 Open this file in your browser to view your dashboard.

-## Privacy
-The generated `energyDashboard.html` contains sensitive financial and usage data and is **ignored** by git.
-Do not commit it to a public repository.